Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "...Tell."

 "Same reason you’re copin’.
 It’s the Humans.
 If I hadn’t learned from them - if they hadn’t *freed my mind* from the Hierarchy and all their cultural taint - I prol’ly wouldn’t’a been strong enough to take that kind o’ beating.
 I wouldn’t’a known *how* t’be that strong.
-And even if I coulda lived before, I can’t help but wonder if I woulda…given up."
+And even if I coulda lived before, I can’t help but wonder if I woulda... given up."

 "You didn’t, though," Regaari pointed out.
 "You’ve never given up on anything."